avilum/llama-saas/README.md

 # llama-saas
 A real-time client and server for LLaMA (Large Language Model Meta AI) that can run ANYWHERE.<br>
+The server is written in Go.
-The server is minimal and written in Go, while the client is written in python<br>
+The client is written in python using requests with response streaming (the response is streamed to the client in real time).
-I personally used the 7B model (~4.8G quantized, ~13G in full percision)
+I personally used the `7B/` model (~4.8G quantized, ~13G in full percision)

 # Examples
 - Nice one: